Augment Code Alternatives in 2026

 Your completions are gone.
 Ours run on your machine.

 Augment removed inline completions and Next Edit from its Indie, Standard, and Legacy plans on March 31, 2026.
-Their replacement, Intent, is macOS-only with no Windows or Linux roadmap.
+Their replacement, Intent, is macOS-only.
+Windows waitlist opened in v0.2.6, no Linux roadmap.
 Here is what the sunset means for developers.
 Bodega One runs local FIM completions on all three platforms through models you own.
 No subscription.
 No sunset date.

 What you lost.
 What you can get.